JeanRichard Aquascope 300m diving watch

-However, since the new Aquascope lacks the GMT functionality, the crown at 9 o’clock serves completely different purpose and is used to lock its bidirectional rotating bezel in a fixed position.
 The main crown, as usual, operates the hour and minute hands as well as sets the correct date.
-Well, and, unfortunately enough, in this particular case the, err, case of the Aquascope is made not of zirconium and rubber but of plain stainless steel.
+Well, and, unfortunately enough, in this particular case the, err, case of the Aquascope is made not of zirconium and rubber but plain stainless steel.

 The diving instrument is powered by JeanRichard’s own JR1000 in-house automatic caliber.
-First presented about six years ago with the classy JeanRichard Paramount watch, the manufacture caliber is built on 27 jewels and its heart beats at a frequency of 28,800 vph for at least 48 hours after the watch is fully winded.
-This does not seem like a great feat when compared to mainstream movements from ETA that are capable of running for at least 45 hours, but in fact is much more convenient since you can leave the watch in your desk drawer for whole two days without risking finding it breathless for a couple of hours.
+First presented about six years ago with the classy JeanRichard Paramount, the manufacture caliber is built on 27 jewels and its heart beats at a frequency of 28,800 vph for at least 48 hours after the mainspring is fully winded.

-I mean, just imagine that you have just woke up barely dressed with a major hangover and a suspiciously looking bruises on your neck and you know that you have a wedding today, but the phone’s battery is dead and the watch doesn’t tick and you have absolutely no idea as to what time it is now.
+I mean, just imagine that you have just woke up barely dressed with a major hangover and suspiciously looking bruises on your neck and you know that you have a wedding today, but the phone’s battery is dead and the mechanism doesn’t tick and you have absolutely no idea as to what time it is now.
 Sounds compelling, enough?

-Like most diving watches, the JeanRichard Aquascope sports a pretty much standard dial layout and bezel decoration introduced many years ago by the industry’s behemoth Rolex with its Submariner and Oyster models.
-The only deviation from any given Seadweller’s layout is that the watch has the omnipresent triangle at 12 o’clock replaced with respective Arabic numeral.
-Also not very original, but, heck, in some cases, like safety reasons, there is nothing wrong with standardization if it helps saving lives.
+The only deviation from any given Seadweller’s layout is that the dial has the omnipresent triangle at 12 o’clock replaced with a respective Arabic numeral.
+Also not very original, but, heck, in some cases, like safety reasons, there is nothing wrong with standardization if it helps save lives.

 Photos: JeanRichard

-JeanRichard Aquascope diving watch specification
+JeanRichard Aquascope 300m specification

-Price range: N/A
+Price range: $3100 (MSRP)

-Movement: JR1000, automatic, in-house, 28,800 vph, 25.94 mm in diamter
+Movement: JR1000, automatic, in-house, 28,800 vph, 25.94 mm in diameter, Swiss Made

 Complications: Date